 Older Than They Think: Many seem to believe that the idea of a mummy actually coming to life and magically attacking people is just a modern Western reaction to the exotic burial traditions of the long-gone ancient Egyptian culture.
 In fact, Egyptian mythology itself contains numerous tales of such occurrences being witnessed by their own people.
 Perhaps the most famous story is that of a prince who sought a magical artifact (the Book of Thoth) known to be entombed with a long-dead prince.
 Upon breaking into the tomb the live prince is confronted by the ghost of the tomb owner's widow, who begs him not to take the book as it bought their own family nothing but misfortune.
 When the live prince doesn't heed the warning, the mummy of the dead prince rises out of his sarcophagus and casts a spell that causes the tomb's solid stone floor to swallow the live prince up like quicksand.

 The Other Darrin: In the first two films Evy is played by Rachel Weisz.
 In the third film, she's played by Maria Bello because Weisz didn't want to play a character old enough to have an adult son.

 Playing Against Type: Rachel Weisz tends to play very sly and knowing women - she's even been known to play The Vamp - but here she plays a very nerdy librarian who obviously hasn't had a lot of experience with men.

-Originally the opening of the first film was going to be narrated by Imhotep himself - but then Stephen Sommers remembered that Imhotep wouldn't have any reason to speak English, and the audience probably wouldn't want to sit through a voice-over that needed subtitles; thus the introduction was given to Ardeth Bay instead.
+Acording to the audio commentary with Arnold Vosloo, as well as an earlier version of the script, originally the opening of the first film was going to be narrated by Imhotep himself - but then Stephen Sommers reasoned that Imhotep wouldn't have any reason to speak English (especially since he needs Beni as a translator later on in the film) and the audience probably wouldn't want to sit through a voice-over that needed subtitles; thus the introduction was given to Ardeth Bay instead.